Interlacing in The Lord of the Rings: Interwoven narratives

 Tolkien structured the novel as six "books", that the publisher chose to print as three volumes.
 The first two books are almost single-threaded, as they follow Frodo from his home in the Shire with the other Hobbits to Rivendell, and then south as the nine companions of the Fellowship of the Ring, through Moria and Lothlorien to the River Anduin.
 From book 3, interlacing begins in earnest, as the Fellowship is broken, and the different groups pursue their own quests.
 The main quest is not forwarded at all in book 3; conversely, the other quests are not progressed in book 4 as Frodo and Sam continue their dangerous journey towards Mordor.
 Book 5 again says nothing of Frodo and Sam, but interweaves the narratives of the Hobbits Merry and Pippin with that of the Man Aragorn and his friends the Elf Legolas and the Dwarf Gimli.
 Book 6 recounts how Frodo and Sam completed their quest, and brings all the friends together.
 The Hobbits return home and scour the Shire of enemies.
 The timeline is more complex than this would suggest, as the books do not end with the characters synchronised; instead, the narrative repeatedly leapfrogs, so that sometimes one group is ahead in time, sometimes another.
-The scholars West and Tom Shippey point out that these are just the major interlacings; many smaller-scale interlacings occur as the characters travel through Middle-earth and the story.
+West and Shippey point out that these are just the major interlacings; many smaller-scale interlacings occur as the characters travel through Middle-earth and the story.